anuragtb/pdfcpu/generate/import.md

 # Import

 Convert one or more image files into a PDF file.
+Have a look at some [examples](#examples).

 * Every image file will be rendered onto a separate page.